 Photo by Shannon Kokoska

+Colors – Colors can affect the balance of an image.
+Using colors that are opposite on the color wheel creates a sense of balance and harmony.
+For example, using red and green creates a balanced composition.
+Using colors that are too similar can create a sense of monotony and imbalance.
 A small area of vibrant color can be balanced by a larger area of neutral color.
 Vibrant colors provide more intensity and therefore large neutral areas can be used to compensate for it.